btroncone/learn-rxjs/operators/filtering/README.md

 ![filtering](http://i.imgur.com/WsRPr9g.png)

-In a push based approach, picking and choosing which items to accept is very important.
+In a push based approach, picking and choosing how and when to accept items is important.
-These operators provide techniques for deciding when, and what values to accept from an observable source.
+These operators provide techniques for accepting values from an observable source and dealing with [backpressure](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/backpressure.md).

 ## Contents
 * [debounce](filtering/debounce.md)